Cholesterol is not something to be scared of

 The way people talk now-a-days, it seems like cholesterol comes in many forms.
 They make a distinction between things like HDL cholesterol and LDL cholesterol.
 Understand there is no difference between the cholesterol part of these phrases.
 Cholesterol is cholesterol.
 It does not come in different shapes or sizes.
 The things that carry them around (like LDL and HDL) are different, but the cholesterol is the same.
 We’ll get to those carriers in a second.

 One of the important properties of cholesterol is that it is fat soluble.
 That means it mixes really well with fat and lipids but not so much with water and blood.
 It is comfortable in the lipid membrane of your cells.
 Even though it has a polar headgroup, it is too small to allow cholesterol to be comfortable hanging out in water and blood.
 So, if it’s not comfortable floating around in blood, how is it supposed to get to the cells that need it?
-It can’t just freely travel in your bloodstream.
+It doesn’t just freely travel in your bloodstream.

 Your body has an excellent system in place for this to work.
 There are special transporters called “lipoproteins” that help with this.
 They have the ability to hold fatty molecules (like cholesterol, triglycerides, and phospholipids) while moving freely in the blood.
 The properties of the lipoproteins allow cholesterol and triglycerides to travel in the bloodstream to get to where they need to go.
 You do not need to know much more than that, but there is a picture below for your reference.
 The entire ball structure is the lipoprotein, and the arrows point to specific parts that make it up.

-So, we have a molecule (cholesterol) that is very important for life, and now we have a way of actually allowing it to get to the cells.
+So, we have a molecule (cholesterol) that is very important for life, and now we have a way of actually getting it to the cells.
 The lipoproteins are the boats, and the cholesterol and trigylcerides are the passengers.
 There is a little more to it than that, but really that is it in a nutshell.
 We are keeping it simple for now.
 Your cells need these fatty molecules to survive.
 The triglycerides (fats) are broken down and used to create energy (ATP) through fat metabolism.
 Cholesterol is used to stabilize membranes and help with hormone synthesis.

 Types of lipoproteins (density classification)